echickering/priv_access/README.md

 #### Welcome
 - **Purpose** This project purpose is to create your own GlobalProtect automated solution on AWS(currently)
-- **Assumptions** You have a Panorama, a Template and Template Stack with All Network and GlobalProtect settings set with Variables, Certificates Set on Template
+- **Assumptions** You have a Panorama, a Template and Template Stack with All Network Interface, Routing and GlobalProtect settings set with Variables, SSL certificates set on Template

 ### Step 1: Clone the Repository